unriellistic/HTX/cleanup_busxray_script/readMe.md

 |--display|False|if true, it displays the all annotated images in the `--target-dir` after the script finishes running|
 |--display-path||specify path to display a single image file|

 **Parameter `--recursive-search`**
-When `--recursive-search` is inputted, script will search recursively into all the subdirs The `labels` can be in different folders from the `images`, but the path structure will have to be identical to image path structure.
+When `--recursive-search` is inputted, script will search recursively into all the subdirs specified at `--root-dir-images` and `--root-dir-annotations`.
+The `labels` can be in different folders from the `images`, but the path structure will have to be identical to image path structure.

 Example:
 |image folder directory|label folder directory|Correct or Wrong|